 FYI, you can receive 0 to 5 product tests per month.

-Payment for each assessment ranges from $10 to $20 and sent via PayPal seven days after project completion.
+Payment for each assessment ranges from $10 to $20 and is sent via PayPal seven days after project completion.

 BzzAgent is a younger company, but it’s one of the few that focuses exclusively on product testing.
 Most of the tasks here include surveys, focus groups, and so on.